-HR management can provide the finance department with valuable information obtained from HR management software such as the Talentia HR Suite.
-This can help those responsible for setting budgets to have much richer and in-depth information about what is happening in the HR department, what the needs are and –above all– what their contribution is to the achievement of strategic milestones.
+HR management can provide the finance department with valuable information thanks to HR management software.
+This can help those responsible for setting budgets to have much richer and more in-depth information.
+This information will tell what is happening in the HR department.
+In other words: what the needs are and –above all– what their contribution is to the achievement of strategic milestones.

 Key information for HR budgeting

-- Total estimated number of employees
+- Total estimated number of employees.

-- Employee turnover rates and salary data
+- Employee turnover rates and salary data.

-- Hiring budget
+- Hiring budget.

-- Payroll costs
+- Payroll costs.

-- Incentive costs
+- Incentive costs.

-Thanks to the Talentia HR Suite it is possible, for example, to show the benefits of an automated and intelligent talent selection, onboarding and career development process.
+Thanks to the Talentia HR Suite it is possible, for example, to show the benefits of an automated and intelligent talent selection, onboarding, and career development process.
 These dynamics are crucial to keep costs under control.

 In addition to focusing work strategies on the achievement of objectives –thanks above all to the performance evaluation modules of our HR Suite– the human resources management software allows, in general terms, to highlight with tangible variables the importance of the HR department in the organization’s life cycle.
-This provides it with arguments for requesting a generous budget allocation or, at the very least, one that is commensurate with the strategic weight of its work.
+This provides it with arguments for requesting a generous budget allocation.
+Or, at the very least, one that is commensurate with the strategic weight of its work.